mikeduglas/libcurl/README.md

 ## How to install
-Hit the green 'Code' button and select 'Download Zip'.
+Hit the green 'Code' button and select 'Download ZIP'.
 Now unzip libcurl-master.zip into a temporary folder somewhere.

 Copy the contents of...